 Construction Costs for Corporate Interior Build-Outs

-(For a 25,000 gross square foot floor plate with 50 percent offices and 50 percent open plan; does not include owner-provided AV and IT equipment)
+Below, we examine Kirksey Architects’ 2019 Cost Breakdown for finishing the interiors of office buildings in Houston.
+It expresses costs as the average cost per square foot of rentable area.
+Costs represented here assume a 25,000 gross square foot floor plate with 50 percent offices and 50 percent open plan; it does not include owner-provided AV and IT equipment.

 Overall, the market is seeing a large jump in basic and mid-range build-outs and amenities.
 What’s more there’s a “flight to quality” for the top-end executive spaces.
 Without a doubt, it remains a tenant’s market.
 Especially with former Class A properties enticing tenants with better deals and new lobby and/or amenity upgrades.